Nixuge/Aurixa/README.md

 - inside, create a folder for every package you have
 - place the files you want like specified in the file "packages" file structure below (as specified, the required files will be created when you run the program anyways and the icons/banners/screenshots are optional, you only need to provide some debs.)
 - Run the main file (python src/main.py) and follow the instructions
+- Once you're all done, simply upload the "www" folder somewhere (or follow the "Github Pages" instructions below) and you're all good.

 # File structures
 ### Whole repo